By using this site, you agree to the Privacy Policy and Terms of Use.

 • ¼ teaspoon salt

-• Sweeteners and toppings of your choice: fresh fruit, nuts, seeds, honey, maple syrup, cinnamon
+• Toppings: fresh fruit, nuts, seeds, honey, cinnamon

-1. Bring the water or milk to a gentle boil in a wide, heavy-bottomed pot over medium heat.
+Bring liquid to a gentle boil in a wide, heavy pot over medium heat.
+Add oats, then immediately reduce heat to low and place a wooden spoon across the rim.

 Calories 220 kcal